 Breastfeeding educators do not need personal breastfeeding experience.
-To become a breastfeeding educator for ABA, you are required to have had some experience or contact with breastfeeding or breastfeeding mothers. (this does not mean that you must have breastfed a baby yourself, although the experience of breastfeeding a baby is highly regarded.)
+To become a breastfeeding educator for ABA, you are required to have had some experience or contact with breastfeeding or breastfeeding mothers (this does not mean that you must have breastfed a baby yourself, although the experience of breastfeeding a baby is highly regarded).
 Your experience will have enabled you to develop positive attitudes about breastfeeding, breastfeeding promotion, protection and the support of breastfeeding mothers.

-To be appointed as a breastfeeding educator, trainees will complete the following electives as part of their course:
+To be appointed as a breastfeeding educator, trainees will complete six core units and then the following three electives as part of their course: